-Teaching (for example, CPD +supply, recruitment and retention)
+Teaching (for example, CPD + supply, recruitment and retention)

-Budgeted cost: £15,105
+Budgeted cost: £5677.36

-Activity Evidence that supports this approach Challenge number(s) addressed Additional teaching assistant support for all classes Staff feedback Additional resource to provide academic and SEMH support 1, 2, 3, 4 Staff CPD which includes teaching assistants (phase meeting time and training) High quality staff CPD has resulted in improved Quality First Teaching (EEF) 3 Continued investment in Little Wandle Letters and Sounds systematic, synthetic phonics programme Supporting staff to achieve greater levels of consistency in approach to teaching of phonics and early reading 1, 3, 6
+Activity Evidence that supports this approach Challenge number(s) addressed Additional teaching assistant support for all classes Staff feedback Additional resource to provide academic and SEMH support 1, 2, 3, 4 Staff CPD which includes teaching assistants (phase meeting time and training) with a particular focus on adaptive teaching strategies High quality staff CPD has resulted in improved Quality First Teaching (EEF) 3 Continued investment in Little Wandle Letters and Sounds systematic, synthetic phonics programme Supporting staff to achieve greater levels of consistency in approach to teaching of phonics and early reading 1, 3, 6 Continued focus on embedding a mastery approach in maths to ensure that all children, including disadvantaged children, can make expected progress in mathematics.
+Research by NCETM indicates that the NCETM/Maths Hubs Teaching for Mastery Programme is having a significant, positive impact: Teachers are becoming more knowledgeable about, and skilled at, their craft; classroom practice is changing in ways designed to help pupils develop deeper understanding; and there are encouraging signs that pupils are learning maths more securely.
+Early 1 intervention models are enabling children to 'keep up, not catch up';